GeyserMC/Geyser/README.md

 An xbox account is not required on the bedrock client.
+In the config setting xbox-auth-enabled

 <img src="https://geysermc.org/img/geyser-1760-860.png" alt="Geyser" width="600"/>